| Research Guides

 (EBSCO) Includes complete articles from over 200 regional, national, international newspapers plus television & radio news transcripts.

-(ProQuest) Full text of Christian Science Monitor, New York Times, Los Angeles Times, Wall Street Journal, and Washington Post with 20+ years of coverage.
+(ProQuest) Full text of Christian Science Monitor, NY Times, LA Times, Wall Street Journal, Washington Post.

 Westlaw Campus Research

 (Thomson West) News, business, and legal research materials.

 NOTE: Click the GO button at the bottom right corner of the first screen to search the database.

 Reasons for Books Being Challenged or Banned

 From the American Booksellers Association, American Library Association, and other journalism or publishing organizations (compiled by Robert P. Doyle and posted on the Illinois Library Association web site), the documents below provide the reasons why action was taken against titles listed.
 NOTE: These lists may not include all titles challenged during that time period, but reflect titles challenged, restricted, removed, or banned as reported in the Newsletter on Intellectual Freedom from the American Library Association.